Do you suffer from joint pain? Or arthritis? Or weak bones in general?

 Now the real question is: are the bones absorbing enough calcium do perform their job of regulating blood pH?

 In order for the body to absorb calcium from the diet, the acid in the stomach must maintain a low pH.
 If the pH of stomach acid is not acidic enough, calcium will not be absorbed and will simply be excreted.
 A proper level of pH during digestion is required for the absorption and assimilation of calcium into the body and into the bones.
 So if calcium cannot be absorbed due to high stomach pH levels, it won’t be able to enter the bones and will therefore cause them to hold too little calcium stores preventing calcium and bones from performing their job of maintaining proper blood pH.
-This inadequate amount of calcium stores will then cause many health issues to arise.
+This inadequate amount of calcium stores will then cause many health issues to arise, for example osteoporosis and joint pain.

 It is vitally important to make sure that the pH of blood is continuously going back to its normal range (it’s a necessity for survival!).
 And the only way to make sure this can happen is to have enough calcium stored in the bones so it can function as the buffer it is meant to be and bring the body back to homeostasis.